FRRouting/frr/doc/user/ospfd.rst

 .. index:: no area (0-4294967295) authentication
 .. clicmd:: no area (0-4294967295) authentication

-   Specify that simple password authentication should be used for the given area.
+   Specify that simple PSK authentication should be used for the given area.
+   Note that the PSK is transmitted as-is on the wire.
+Make sure not to reuse any valuable secret.

 .. index:: area A.B.C.D authentication message-digest
 .. clicmd:: area A.B.C.D authentication message-digest